cancerit/hairpin2/README.md

 ### TESTING
 A test suite has been provided with the algorithm implementation.
-To run these tests run `pytest -m "validate"` from within the install directory. `hairpin2` must have been installed from that same directory, and be available on path (for example in a virtual environment).
+To run these tests run `pytest .` from within the install directory. `hairpin2` must have been installed from that same directory, and be available on path (for example in a virtual environment).
 The tests can be found in the `test` directory.
-The basic premise is basis path testing.
-This approach means the focus is on testing all nodes (statements) and edges (paths between statements), rather than trying every possible input combination.
+The focus is on testing all nodes (statements) and edges (paths between statements) for key scientific logic, rather than trying every possible input combination, in addition to testing critical boundary conditions.
 Since all input possibilities will pass via the same network/graph, if we prove that each part of that network functions correctly, we can be more confident that the program functions as it claims to.
 The tests are simple, and, once you have read them, it should be very easy to add your own further tests should you feel the need to confirm any behaviour.

+### TODO
+- automated regression testing

 ### LICENCE